Hamsterdam

-"Hamsterdam" (called "Amsterdam" in some releases) is the 29th episode of the American crime drama The Wire, also the fourth episode of the show's third season.
+"Hamsterdam" (called "Amsterdam" in some releases) is the 29th episode (ep.
+4 of season 3) of the American crime drama The Wire.
 The episode was written by George Pelecanos from a story by David Simon & George Pelecanos and was directed by Ernest Dickerson.
 It debuted on October 10, 2004, on HBO in the U.S. The plot focuses on Baltimore Police struggling to surveil crime boss Stringer Bell and attempting to limit drug dealing to select streets, while Tommy Carcetti launches his campaign for Mayor of Baltimore.

 On its premiere, the episode attracted nearly 1.45 million viewers, with positive reviews by The Guardian, HitFix, and the San Jose Mercury News.

 Plot

 While having dinner with white friends, Tommy Carcetti expresses disapproval when they make disparaging comments about African Americans and tells them he intends to run for mayor.
 He approaches Theresa D'Agostino, a political consultant he knows from law school, and courts her interest in becoming his campaign manager.
 D'Agostino dismisses his chances since he would be a white candidate running in a majority-black city.
 Elsewhere, Bunk is unable to find Dozerman's missing gun.
 He asks McNulty to locate Omar to help with the murders of Tank and Tosha.
 Later, a drunk McNulty visits Pearlman's house and demands to come inside, when he notices Daniels' car out front.
 Daniels and Pearlman see McNulty through the window.

 In the Western, Colvin attends a town hall meeting where residents vent their frustrations on rampant crime and the perceived lack of policing.
 Colvin admits everything they have done has failed; while the residents seem to appreciate his candor, they are enraged that he has put forth no tangible solutions.
 Later, Colvin looks into working security at Johns Hopkins University following his retirement.
 When Carver's squad fails to corral the Western's drug crews into Colvin's free zones, Colvin orders school buses to round up the dealers.
 At a school assembly, Colvin tries to explain how the free zones will operate, only to face hostility and inattentiveness from students.
 Elsewhere, Cutty learns that his landscaping crew is entirely composed of ex-convicts.
 He approaches Slim Charles, offering himself for anything that pays.